bohniti/jigsaw-puzzle-solver/README.md

 Jigsaw Puzzle Solver
 ==============================

-The repository contains code which solves a jigsaw puzzle .
+This project aims to solve a jigsaw puzzle of historical fragments with

 Project Organization
 ------------